 6. Polynesian Cultural Center

-Next up is one of my favorite activities on Oahu–PCC!
+Next up is one of my favorite activities on Oahu–the Polynesian Cultural Center!
 This is your chance to immerse yourself in the culture of the 1,000+ islands that make up Polynesia.

 The Polynesian Cultural Center is Hawaii’s #1 paid attraction and is considered a must-do for both travelers and Hawaii locals.
-I’ve been three times and I still find myself learning so much about Polynesian culture each and every time.
+I’ve been a whopping four times, and I still find myself learning so much about Polynesian culture each and every time.

 PCC is essentially a cultural park that brings to life the spirit of Polynesia through its six Polynesian villages.
 You’ll be able to enjoy shows, demonstrations, and immersive activities, all while learning facts about the islands of Fiji, Samoa, Tahiti, Tonga, Aotearoa, and Hawaii.